 Summary

 Angular Material is a great UI component library.
 But it lacks some important features like a layout system, a CSS reset, and some CSS utilities.
-Fortunately we can very easily "steal" those features from Bootstrap 4; a modular, and well-designed front end library.
+Fortunately, we can very easily "steal" those features from Bootstrap—a modular, and well-designed component library.
 This can be a very good starting point for building high-quality Angular applications.

 If you enjoyed this article, follow @ahasall on Twitter for more content like this.